contactlab/contactlab-magento-connect/README.md

 - Manage both newsletter subscribers (guests) and e-commerce subscribers (customers)
 - Compatible with Magento multi-store and multi-Website installations

+**Note:**
+ContactLab Connect for Magento is intended for use with a standard Magento installation.
+If you use other plug-ins with the same installation, there may be compatibility issues that require system integration updates.

 ## Documentation

 To learn how to install, configure and use ContactLab Connect for Magento, go to the [Wiki pages](https://github.com/contactlab/contactlab-magento-connect/wiki).